Git-Nish14/Primepick-Ecommerce-next-sanity-clerk/README.md

 This project is open-source and available under the MIT License.

-Made with ❤️ by Nish Patel
+Made with ❤️ and 🧠 by Nish Patel
-CEO- www.techifive.com